lisetterz/Anagram/README.md

 # Problem solving
 Given two strings, determine if these are anagrams of each other.
 Two strings are anagrams of each other, if, and only if, they contain all the same characters the same amount of times.

-A. Examples: heart and earth, cars and scar, star and rats
+- Examples: heart and earth, cars and scar, star and rats
-B. Additionally, the following test case MUST pass:
+- Additionally, the following test case MUST pass:
-  i.
-“Tom Marvolo Riddle” -> “I am Lord Voldemort”
+  - “Tom Marvolo Riddle” -> “I am Lord Voldemort”

 # Dependencies
 Go 1.20